PDA-UR/mdpubs/README.md

 ## Limitations

+- tables don't really work due to pandoc insisting on using `longtable`s which don't play nice with two-column formats
+- *references* section is not correctly formatted (numbers should be in brackets)
 - the output is not guaranteed to look correct.
-It might not be accepted by Sheridan Printing (although at least [two](https://dl.acm.org/citation.cfm?id=3214323) [papers](https://dl.acm.org/citation.cfm?doid=3290605.3300650) in the ACM DL were generated using this toolchain).
+It  might not be accepted by publication chairs (although at least [two](https://dl.acm.org/citation.cfm?id=3214323) [papers](https://dl.acm.org/citation.cfm?doid=3290605.3300650) in the ACM DL were generated using this toolchain).
 - cruft and cargo cult in the templates (feel free to point out all instances)
 - **all ACM templates (acmart.cls):** the ``\shortauthors`` field is not automatically filled with *"Mustermann et al."* because Pandoc does not allow for easily extracting only the first author.
 Workaround: a special ``shortauthors`` YAML field.
-- **CHI Extended Abstracts template:** the margin/sidebar is not supported at the moment (and is such a special case that I won't add generic support for it).
+- **CHI Extended Abstracts template:** the margin/sidebar is not supported at the moment (would be easy to do via a section class as with the wide images).
 Footnotes are already placed into the margin by acmart.cls.
 Workaround: add raw TeX snippets to your markdown document.

 ## See also